 The Bulk Upgrade tab is accessed by selecting a cnReach AP then Software Update > Bulk Upgrade.
 The Motherboard (OS) or Radio software is available, and the distribution started and stopped.
-Once started, the distribution continues until stopped, so be sure to manually stop the process when complete.
+Once the bulk upgrade is started, the distribution continues until stopped, so be sure to manually stop the process when complete.